MarconiGRF/YoutubeGameBarUI/README.md

 ## Common notes

-This is an initial implementation of YoutubeGameBar's VideoUI and **certainly** will be changed to a better solution in the future.
+This is an initial implementation of YTGameBar's VideoUI and **certainly** will be changed to a better solution in the future.

 ## Development